stracquadaniolab/gnn-suite/README.md

     models = ["gcn", "gat", ..., "new_model"]
     ```

-## Running the Hyperparameter Optimization Workflow
+## Hyperparameter Optimization with Optuna

-To run the hyperparameter optimization workflow using Nextflow:
+To run the hyperparameter optimization workflow using `optuna` defined in `hyperopt.py`, run the hyperparameter optimization workflow:

 ```bash
 nextflow run main.nf -profile docker,<experiment_file> -entry hyperopt
 ```

-The results of the search will be in `results/hyperparameters`.
+The results of the search will be stored in the `results/hyperparameters/<experiment_file>/` directory.
+You can find the best trial information in the `best_trial_<model>_<experiment>.txt` file.

+For more information on `optuna`, you can visit the official documentation at [https://optuna.readthedocs.io](https://optuna.readthedocs.io).

 ## FAQ
 In case: